 The high fields created within the interface increase such autolysis.
 Surface facing hydrogen-donating water molecules, lying close to the interface would also encourage, and be encouraged by, the ionization.
 These water molecules could hydrogen-bond to surface hydroxide to form HO-(H2O)4 and so encourage molecule.
-These preferentially hydrogen bond pic hydrogen bonding that should increase their surface activity and relatively discourage bulk hydration compared with other ions.
+These preferentially hydrogen bond the interfacial hydroxide.
+Both the oxonium to the bulk of the liquid water whereas the nonpic hydrogen bonding that should increase their surface activity and relatively discourage bulk hydration compared with other ions.